 In this category, CH_4 and N_2O emissions from composting of waste in Ukraine are estimated.
 The category accounts for emissions from composting of all types of waste (including industrial, household, and the like) for the exception of waste, treatment of which should be taken into account in accordance with [1] in the "Agriculture" sector, namely: excrements of farm animals.
 GHG inventory was held under Tier 1 using the default emission factors based on the raw data provided by the Statistics of Agriculture and the Environment Department of the State Statistics Service of Ukraine.

-GHG emissions in this category in the reporting 2018 amounted to 28.21 kt of CO_2 -eq., including: 0.60 kt of CH_4 and 0.04 kt of N_2O , the decrease with respect to 1990 (34.36 kt of CO_2 -eq.) is 17.9 % and increase with respect to previous year is 10.1 % (see Fig. 7.7).
+GHG emissions in this category in the reporting 2019 amounted to 8.17 kt of CO2-eq., including: 0.17 kt of CH4 and 0.01 kt of N2O, the decrease with respect to 1990 (34.36 kt of CO2-eq.) is 76.2 % and decrease with respect to previous year is 71.0 % (see Fig. 7.7).

 Fig. 7.7.
-GHG emissions from waste composting in Ukraine, 1990-2018
+GHG emissions from waste composting in Ukraine, 1990-2019

 Since 1990, emissions have been steadily dropping, and by 2010 reduced 11.3 times.
 This trend is due to a decrease of production in the agricultural sector and, as a consequence, a reduction of the resource base for production of compost.
 Since 2010, GHG emissions in the category began to increase due to modernization of individual agricultural enterprises.
 Significant GHG emissions increase in 2015 compared to the previous year was caused by the increase of composting agricultural waste amount in food processing industry.
 Emissions reduction in 2016-2017 compared to 2015 was caused by the decrease on composting waste amount (category III-VII) (see table 7.7).
 An increase of composting waste amount was led to growth in emissions in 2018.
+And the reduction of composted waste in 2019 led to a reduction in emissions.